freenas/freenas-docs/userguide/install.rst

    New Virtual Machine Wizard

-Click "Next" and enter a name for the virtual machine.
-Click "Next" and highlight a datastore.
+Click :guilabel:`Next` and enter a name for the virtual machine.
+Click :guilabel:`Next` and highlight a datastore.
 An example is shown in :numref:`Figure %s <esxi_datastore_fig>`.
-Click "Next".
-In the screen shown in
-:numref:`Figure %s <esxi_os_fig>`,
-click "Other", then select a FreeBSD 64-bit architecture.
+Click :guilabel:`Next`.
+In the screen shown in :numref:`Figure %s <esxi_os_fig>`, click :guilabel:`Other`, then select a FreeBSD 64-bit architecture.

 .. _esxi_datastore_fig: